adeira/universe/src/mrtnzlml-meta/blog/2021-09-30-fbt-deep-dive.md

 ---
-id: fbt
 title: FBT deep dive
-sidebar_label: FBT
 ---

-This page is about an [internationalization framework FBT](https://facebook.github.io/fbt/).
+This post is about an [internationalization framework FBT](https://facebook.github.io/fbt/).
 Most of the information here can be found in the official documentation.
-This page doesn't deal with configuration and other project specifics.
+This post doesn't deal with configuration and other project specifics.
 Instead, I am trying to show here a complex example sentence and how to deal with various situations that might occur in the wild.

-Demo sentence used on this page is:
+Demo sentence used on this post is:

 > **Peter submitted his proposal for this CONFERENCE.**